tehgeii/TGO/README.md

 - Power Saving: disable hibernate/sleep/device power saving or revert to defaults.
 - Exit: quit the script.

-How to download
-- Download TGO.bat from the Releases section (on the right side of this repo page) or clone the repository.

 How to run
-1. Get TGO.bat (Releases or clone).
+1. Get and download TGO.bat from the Releases section.
-2. Right-click TGO.bat and choose "Run as administrator" (or run it from an elevated Command Prompt).
+2. Right-click TGO.bat and choose "Run as administrator".
 3. Use the on-screen menu to pick an option and follow any prompts.

 Safety & revert
 - The script includes revert options for some areas and a System Restore creator, but some changes may require a reboot or manual undo.
-- If unsure, create a restore point or back up the registry first.
+- If unsure, create a restore point first.

 Support
 - Open an issue in this repo if something goes wrong or if you want improvements.